MR-Addict/useless-box/README.md

 First you need to wire your electronics referring to below diagram.

-> Note that you must apply **5V power** to the circuit if you are wiring like my diagram.
+> Note that you must apply **5V power** to the circuit if you are wiring like me.

 ![UselessBox-Circuit](Images/UselessBox-Circuit.png)

 Then assemble 3D printing parts and wired electronics together.

-You can just use the longer servo stick instead of using 3D printing **stick** part like me.
+You can use a longer servo stick instead of using 3D printing **stick** part like I did.

 ![image03](Images/Assemble.jpg)